ikjordan/picozx81/README.md

 ## Performance and constraints
 In an ideal world the latest versions of the excellent sz81 or EightyOne emulators would have been ported.
 An initial port showed that they are too processor intensive for an (overclocked) ARM M0+.
 An earlier version of sz81 ([2.1.8](https://github.com/ikjordan/sz81_2_1_8)) was used as a basis, with some Z80 timing corrections and back porting of the 207 tstate counter code from the latest sz81 (2.3.12).
 See [here](#applications-tested) for a list of applications tested

 The initial port from sz81 2.3.12 onto the Pico ran at approximately 10% of real time speed.
 Use of the Z80 emulator originally written for xz80 by Ian Collier, plus optimisation of the ZX81 memory access, display and plot routines allows the emulator to run at 100% of real time speed.
-The display of a full 320 by 240 image in real time (e.g. [MaxDemo](https://bodo4all.fortunecity.ws/zx/maxdemo.html)) uses approximately 90% of the available CPU clock cycles.
-An overclock to 250MHz is required
+The display of a full 320 by 240 image in real time (e.g. [Maxhrg](https://bodo4all.fortunecity.ws/zx/maxdemo.html)) uses approximately 92% of the available CPU clock cycles with sound disabled and 96% with Zonx sound enabled when picozx81 is running with a 640x460 display

+The 640x480 display mode uses an overclock to 252MHz.
+The 720x576 display mode uses an overclock to 270MHz

 Corrections to the tstate timings were made for `ld a,n; ld c,n; ld e,n; ld l,n; set n,(hl); res n,(hl);`
 ## Possible Future Developments
 + Support for USB gamepads as well as joysticks
-+ Add vsync (TV) based sound
-+ Emulate `Real-time` loading and saving from tape, with sound and graphic effects
 + Move to a Pi Zero to greatly increase processing power and use [circle](https://github.com/rsta2/circle) for fast boot times
 ## Comparison to MCUME
 [MCUME](https://github.com/Jean-MarcHarvengt/MCUME/) demonstrated that a Raspberry Pi Pico based ZX80/81 emulator was feasible.
 The custom VGA RGB 332 board type is similar to the hardware required for MCUME